 The great thing about a CRM system is that it can automate a lot of the admin tasks that often fall to sales teams.
 This allows your sales to concentrate on closing deals and pursuing leads.

-91% of marketers say that lead generation is their most important goal.
-So it’s no surprise that a marketing CRM can be highly effective for your marketing team too.
+However, 91% of marketers say that lead generation is their most important goal.
+So it’s no surprise that a marketing CRM can be highly effective tool for your marketing team when you do it right.

 The role of a CRM in marketing can be broken down into: